Claire22m/my_java_respository/README.md

-# MY JAVA RESPOSITORY
+# MY JAVA RESPOSITOR
-## MyMidtermLabExam - IT Ticket Processing System

-This project simulates a basic IT ticket management system.
-It includes activities such as creating tickets, viewing ticket details, updating status, and searching tickets.

-### Activities Breakdown

-- **Ticket Creation (`CreateTicketActivity`)**
-  - Allows users to submit new IT support tickets.
-  - Users input information such as issue description, priority, and contact details.
-  - The activity validates input fields and saves the ticket to the database or data structure.

-- **Ticket Listing (`TicketListActivity`)**
-  - Displays a list of all submitted tickets.
-  - Supports filtering by status, priority, or date.
-  - Implements RecyclerView or ListView to handle dynamic data rendering.

-- **Ticket Details (`TicketDetailsActivity`)**
-  - Shows detailed information of a selected ticket.
-  - Provides options to update status or add comments.
-  - Implements data binding to display ticket data.

-- **Update Ticket Status (`UpdateStatusActivity`)**
-  - Enables updating the status of a ticket (e.g., Open, In Progress, Resolved).
-  - Handles data validation and persistence.

-Key Concepts & Implementation Details

-- Use of Object-Oriented Programming (OOP) to model tickets and users.
-- Data storage can be handled via SQLite database, SharedPreferences, or in-memory data structures.
-- Implements basic CRUD operations.
-- User interface designed with XML layouts, focusing on usability.
+This repository contains several activities and projects related to programming, GUI development, and system implementation.
+Each activity is organized into separate folders for clarity.
+Below is a detailed description of each activity, including its purpose, key features, and relevant information to understand the code base.
 ---

-### **LabActivity1 - EmployeeInformationSystem**

-**Purpose:**
-Build a simple Employee Information System to store and display employee details such as name, ID, department, and salary.

-**Activities Included:**
-- Creating Employee class with attributes and methods
-- Using collections (e.g., ArrayList) to manage multiple employees
-- Implementing methods to add, remove, and display employee data
+## MyMidtermLabExam - ITTicketProcessingSystem
+This project simulates an IT Ticket Processing System where users can submit, view, and manage IT support tickets.
+It demonstrates concepts such as data handling, object-oriented programming, and basic CRUD operations.

-**Key Concepts:**
+**Key Features:**
-- Object-oriented programming
+- Ticket submission form
+- Ticket list display
-- Data management with collections
+- Ticket status management (Open, In Progress, Closed)
-- Basic input/output operations
+- Data stored in memory (or optionally in files/database)

+**Technologies:** Java, Console-based or GUI (depending on implementation)

+**Notes:**
+- Focuses on understanding class design for tickets, user interactions, and data processing.
+- Suitable for practicing data management and system simulation.

 ---

-### **LabActivity2 - EmployeeInformationSystem Part 2**
+## LabActivity1 - EmployeeInformationSystem

-**Purpose:**
-Extend the Employee Information System with additional functionalities, such as searching, updating employee details, and persistent data storage.
+An Employee Information System that allows users to input, store, and display employee details such as ID, name, department, and salary.

-**Activities Included:**
-- Implement search and update features
-- Save and load employee data from files (file input/output)
+**Key Features:**
+- Employee data input form
+- Display employee list
+- Basic data validation

+**Technologies:** Java (Console or GUI-based)

+**Notes:**
-- Improve user interaction and data validation
+- Emphasizes understanding of classes, objects, and data validation.

-**Key Concepts:**
-- File handling in Java
-- Enhancing user experience with more complex operations
-- Data persistence

 ---

-### **LabActivity3 - Conditionals**

-**Purpose:**
-Practice decision-making in Java using conditional statements (`if`, `else`, `switch`) through various exercises.

-**Activities Included:**
-- Implementing age and grade classification programs
-- Developing simple decision-based applications
-- Exploring nested conditionals and logical operators
+## LabActivity2 - EmployeeInformationSystem Part 2
+An extension of the previous Employee Information System, adding more features like editing and deleting employee records, and possibly storing data persistently.

-**Key Concepts:**
+**Key Features:**
-- Control flow and decision-making
-- Logical operators and comparison
+- Add, update, delete employee records
+- Search functionality
+- Data persistence (optional)

+**Technologies:** Java with GUI (Swing) or Console

+**Notes:**
+- Focuses on CRUD operations and user interface design.

 ---

-### **LabActivity4 - EmployeeInformationSystemGUI**

-**Purpose:**
-Create a graphical user interface (GUI) version of the Employee Information System.

-**Activities Included:**
-- Designing forms for employee data entry using Java Swing
-- Displaying employee data in tables or lists
-- Handling user events like button clicks and form submissions
+## LabActivity3 - Conditionals
+A simple program demonstrating the use of conditional statements (`if`, `else`, `switch`) to solve various logical problems.

-**Key Concepts:**
+**Key Features:**
-- GUI development with Java Swing
-- Event handling and user interface design
-- Enhancing user experience
+- Decision-making exercises
+- Example problems like grade calculation, eligibility checks, etc.

+**Technologies:** Java Console Application

+**Notes:**
+- Ideal for practicing control flow and logical conditions.

 ---

-### **LabActivity5 - QuizAppAWT**

-**Purpose:**
-Develop a quiz application using AWT components to test users' knowledge through multiple-choice questions.

-**Activities Included:**
+## LabActivity4 - EmployeeInformationSystemGUI
+A GUI-based Employee Information System built using Java Swing, allowing user-friendly interaction for managing employee data.

+**Key Features:**
-- Designing quiz interface with labels, buttons, and radio buttons
+- Input forms with text fields and buttons
-- Implementing quiz logic for scoring and navigation
-- Handling user input and providing feedback

-**Key Concepts:**
-- AWT components and layout management
-- Event handling in GUI applications
-- Basic application logic
+- Display employee data in tables or lists
+- Options to add, update, delete employees

+**Technologies:** Java Swing

+**Notes:**
+- Focuses on GUI components, event handling, and user interface design.

 ---

-### **LabActivity6 - SwingToDoList**

-**Purpose:**
+## LabActivity5 - QuizAppAWT
+A Quiz Application developed using AWT components, providing a multiple-choice quiz interface.

+**Key Features:**
+- Multiple-choice questions
+- Next and Submit buttons
+- Score calculation and display at the end

+**Technologies:** Java AWT

+**Notes:**
+- Demonstrates event handling, UI layout, and simple logic for quizzes.

+---

+## LabActivity6 - SwingToDoList
-Create a To-Do List application using Swing, allowing users to add, delete, and manage tasks.
+A To-Do List application built with Swing, enabling users to add, remove, and manage tasks.

-**Activities Included:**
-- Building the main window with list components
+**Key Features:**
+- Task input and display
+- Check/uncheck tasks
-- Adding functionality to insert and remove tasks
+- Remove completed tasks

-- Saving tasks to a file and loading them on startup
+**Technologies:** Java Swing

+**Notes:**
+- Focuses on list management, event handling, and user interface design.

+---

+## FinalLabProject - CalculatorApp
+A fully functional calculator application with a GUI, supporting basic arithmetic operations.

-**Key Concepts:**
+**Key Features:**
-- Advanced Swing components (JList, JButton, JTextField)
+- Number buttons (0-9)
+- Operation buttons (+, -, *, /)
-- List management and event handling
+- Equals and clear functions
-- Data persistence for user tasks
+- Display area for input and results

+**Technologies:** Java Swing

+---